Most AI training platform comparisons miss what matters.

 OneForma cons:

-- Restricted payment cycle means payments may take up to 40 days to arrive
+- A restricted payment cycle means payments may take up to 40 days to arrive

 - Pay variations based on language pair demand and regional market rates